Fire-Hound/Contacts/README.md

 # Contacts
-Not anything to look just learning
+Not anything to look just learning :P